Perplexity AI Stats May 2026: Uses, Users, Market Share, and More.

 | Other | 3.4% |

-What this shows us is that over a third of all queries on Perplexity (at least, within this study) were related to productivity and workflow in some capacity.
-We can actually break things down further within the number one category for you:
+Over a third of all queries on Perplexity relate to productivity and workflow in some capacity.
+We can actually break things down further within the number one category:

 | Document & Form Editing | 21.5% |